ufjschool/ob-s14/drafts/final/aerial silk.md

 DSC_1986

-“It’s nice to explain it to someone else, because then it solidifies it to you and you understand it better,” Rosen said.
+“It’s nice to explain it to someone else, because then it solidifies it to you and you understand it better,” Rosenbloom said.

 She said when people first watch her, they think it takes mostly upper body strength to pull their bodies up and are surprised to find out that it takes mostly leg strength to make their way up the silk.
 “It does take some arm strength, but not to the extent that it looks like,” she said.